LINO'S CHICAGO

 State of Illinois site For facts, information, and news concerning the state, visit the official State of Illinois site.

-Back to top Guides To The City & NeighborhoodsThese are just a few of the many sites that provide links to much of what there is to see and do in the city: Back to top MuseumsPeggy Notebaert Nature Museum Chicago Academy of Sciences and its Peggy Notebaert Nature Museum — don\'t miss the very cool exhibit of over 500 live butterflies in a 2700 square-foot greenhouse.
-(Although I\'m on the Local Business Committee of the museum, I can\'t take credit for the butterflies!)
+Back to top Guides To The City & NeighborhoodsThese are just a few of the many sites that provide links to much of what there is to see and do in the city: Back to top MuseumsPeggy Notebaert Nature Museum Chicago Academy of Sciences and its Peggy Notebaert Nature Museum – don't miss the very cool exhibit of over 500 live butterflies in a 2700 square-foot greenhouse.
+(Although I've served on the Local Business Committee of the museum, I can't take credit for the butterflies!)

-Chicago History Museum this is a must-visit for Midwest history buffs or anyone who enjoys seeing old photographs!
+Chicago History Museum This is a must-visit for Midwest history buffs and anyone who enjoys history exhibits and old photographs!

 Museum of Broadcast Communications In the beautiful Cultural Center (formerly the Chicago Public Library) is the Museum of Broadcast Communications, where you can experience American history through the sights and sounds of television and radio.
 The museum has a wonderful archive of the old Chicago favorites such as Fibber McGee and Molly, as well as its own closed-circuit television studio for playful newscaster auditions!